 Since the shock's normal position with a light load in the sidecar is with the shock

 unit nearly fully extended, be sure to test in that condition too.
 The amount of oil

 needed will vary depending on if a shock is completely cleaned, dry, and empty,

 and if just a fluid change.
 Because of that, I have not specified a quantity.

 These shock absorbers will also fail from break-up of disc, item #4.

-Not being able to locate the original seals, & NOT being happy with the lower seal in any event,
+Not being able to locate the original seals, & NOT being happy with the lower seal,

-'garter spring'.
-These only work FAIR...& I may replace them at some future date, modifying
+side, with a 'garter spring'.
+These only work FAIR...& I may replace them at some

-concentrically to the shock absorber body, so that the spring can not move sideways and touch
+spring concentrically to the shock absorber body, so that the spring can not move

-the body, where it would wear the body, but more importantly, would make squeaking noises.
+sideways & touch the body, where it would wear the body, but more importantly, would

 Item #2 is a 13 mm hex nut.